 When installed properly with the correct extended hardware, spacers are the safest, quickest and most cost-effective way to achieve a perfectly-dialed-in fitment; the alternative being expensive custom-offset wheels.

 There are countless horror stories floating around about spacers, and we want to clear up the misconceptions.
 Always take the following things into consideration when installing spacers:

-Spacer Quality - Do not buy the cheapest ones you can find.
+Spacer Quality - Don't simply shop by price.
 A spacer is the only piece of hardware between your wheel and the vehicle's hub.
 Machining errors are quite common with bargain-priced spacers.
 This can lead to an improper seat and ultimately spacer or hardware failure resulting in vehicle damage and injury.

 Always Use Extended Hardware - We know it can be tempting to re-use your stock lug bolts with spacers.
 However, even a 3mm spacer will reduce the stock lug bolt thread engagement by 19%.
 5mm spacers reduce it by 30%.
 This is a significant reduction in strength in one of the most-stressed components of your vehicle.
 Using the correct extended hardware ensures proper thread engagement and should be considered a requirement when installing spacers.